 Demineralization, or the removal of virtually all ionic mineral contaminants from water, is crucial for producing water of sufficient purity for a variety of industrial applications.
 Demineralized process water is used to ensure the quality and consistency of various products, as well as to ensure consistent and predictable function of sensitive equipment.
 While it’s … » Read More

 What Are the Properties of Demineralized Water and How Can It Benefit Your Plant?

 Demineralization, the process of removing nearly all dissolved salt and mineral ions from water, can prove ideal for facilities requiring ultrapure water for a variety of applications.
 If you have an overall understanding of demineralization but still have questions regarding the possible advantages of using it at your facility, you might be wondering “what … » Read More

-What are the Best Demineralization System Equipment and Supply Companies?
+What Are the Best Demineralization System Equipment and Supply Companies?

 Ion exchange and resin technologies are used widely for demineralization and deionization applications.
 If you are considering ion exchange (IX) technology to meet demineralization needs at your facility, an important question to consider is “What Are the Best Demineralization System Equipment and Supply Companies?”
-At SAMCO, we are confident that our custom-engineered ion exchange solutions … » Read More
+At SAMCO, we are confident that our custom-engineered ion exchange solutions are … » Read More

 How Much Does It Cost to Buy, Maintain, and Dispose of Ion Exchange Resins?

 When an industrial facility requires ion exchange technology as part of its process, it’s important to not only know how much the ion exchange resins cost but also to factor in expenses associated with maintaining and disposing of them.
 These costs can be difficult to narrow down because of the many types of resins available on … » Read More

 What Is the Difference Between Demineralized, Deionized, and Distilled Water?